nestauk/sg_covid_impact/reports/technical_report/4_results.md

 ### Twitter analysis

-Having successfully scraped $34000$ of $45000$ Scottish websites we identified $12000$ websites with at least one twitter account candidate.
+Having successfully scraped $34000$ of $45000$ Scottish websites in the Glass data we identified $12000$ websites with at least one twitter account candidate.
-After filtering and matching we found twitter accounts for $9436$ Scottish business websites.
+After filtering accounts not corresponding to businesses and identifying the best account match for each website ([@sec:twitter_method]) we found twitter accounts for $9436$ Scottish business websites.

+In this section we explore
+ the evolution of twitter activity over time;
+ the entry and exit of Scottish businesses from twitter;
+ and the evolution of twitter activity by keyword.

+#### a.
+Evolution of Activity

 <div class=altair s3_path="tweets_volume.json" static_path="tweets_volume.png" id="fig:tweets_volume">Weekly count of tweets over time
 </div>